ayush-2323/fraud-detection-project/README.md

 ---

 ## 1. Business Context
-This project is an internship task from INSAID.
+This project is an internship task from **Accredian**.
 The goal is to develop a machine learning model to predict fraudulent transactions for a financial company.
 The model's insights will be used to create an actionable plan to prevent fraud and identify its key drivers.
 The dataset contains over 6.3 million simulated transaction records.

 ## 2. Data Cleaning and Preprocessing
 *   **Missing Values:** The dataset was checked for missing values.
 While the features were complete, the target variable had some NaN entries which were removed before modeling.